Cyber-Chic/themoorearchive/README.md

 > *“To architect a life where data has a soul, and science has a signature.”*

 **The Strategic Edge: The Bridge**
 While others master one language, we translate across many.
-We don't just solve equations; we find the poetry in the **"Positive Zero."** We don't just map exoplanets; we turn that data into a physical treasure hunt.
+We don't just solve equations; we find the poetry in the **"Positive Zero."** We don't just map exoplanets; we turn raw data into a physical treasure hunt.

 **The Philosophy: Signal Persistence**
 We are defined by the **Signals** we leave behind.
 By operating outside traditional institutional silos, we maintain the freedom to be **Recursive, Whimsical, and Unstoppable.** This is not a hobby; it is a specialized inquiry into the nature of human-tethered tracking and geospatial persistence.